2bttns/2bttns/app/README.md

 The `dev-db` container will contain your local development database.
 It is created and managed by Docker Compose in the `docker-compose.yml` file.

-Here are some useful commands to manage the `dev-db` container:
+Here are some commands you might find useful when managing the `dev-db` container.

+_(Note that you can manage the `dev-db` container manually using the docker/docker-compose CLI.
+The commands listed here are just for quick reference.)_

 ```sh
 # Stop all containers used by the app (e.g. dev-db and test-db containers)